IBM-Cloud/docs/services/mobileanalytics/mobileanalytics_overview.md

 With **pre-defined metrics** you can answer questions like:

-*How many new users do I have?*
+* How many new users do I have?
-*How many people are actively using my app?*
+* How many people are actively using my app?
-*How frequently are people using my app?*
+* How frequently are people using my app?
-*What time of day are people using my app?*
+* What time of day are people using my app?
-*What device models do my users prefer?*
+* What device models do my users prefer?
-*When should I deprecate support for legacy operation systems?*
+* When should I deprecate support for legacy operation systems?
-*Which apps are experiencing performance issues?*
+* Which apps are experiencing performance issues?

 By adding your own **custom events** you can answer questions like:

-*What features are used most and least?*
+* What features are used most and least?
-*Where are users entering and leaving my app?*
+* Where are users entering and leaving my app?
-*What activities are users viewing most?*
+* What activities are users viewing most?
-*Are users completing workflows in the app? (for example, conversion funnels)*
+* Are users completing workflows in the app (for example, conversion funnels)?

 <!--Client-side logs and usage data are gathered automatically and sent to the Mobile Analytics -->
 <!-- service on demand.
 Developers and -->